asparagus collection crowns

 - Hardiness: fully hardy

 Eagerly awaited each year, Asparagus is one of the first vegetables to be harvested in the garden.
 It is packed full of vitamins C & E, particularly when eaten straight from the garden.
 Once considered a luxury vegetable (the supermarkets still price them as such!), they have now become one of the most sought-after vegetable for the garden or allotment.
-They are relatively easy to grow, provided they are in a well drained soil, and the key to sucess is in the soil preparation.
+They are relatively easy to grow, provided they are in a well drained soil, and the key to success is in the soil preparation.
 Once they are established they should crop for up to 20 years, with each crown yielding nine to twelve spears per harvesting season.
 Stop cutting in late June to enjoy the spectacular, tall, ferny foliage.

 In this collection you will receive the following varieties.